Alek3498/SmarTAP/README.md

 1- Collection of traffic from Span ports or TAPs

-2- Capability of filtering by L2, L3 and L4
+2- Ability to filter by L2, L3 and L4 layers

 3- Ingestion of traffic trought bond ports